High Dimensional Gaussian Graphical Regression Models with Covariates: Co-expression QTL Analysis

-We apply the proposed two-step procedure in Section \ref{sec:extension} to this data set. {It is common in penalized regressions to standardize predictors to ensure they be on the same scale \citep{tibshirani1997lasso}.
-For example, the covariates in the model are standardized to have mean zero and variance one \citep{bien2013lasso}.
-The scheme does not alter interpretations of the model; see discussions in Section \ref{sec:discussion}. } Tuning parameters in both steps of the estimation procedure are selected via BIC, {and post-processing, as in \eqref{eq:sepmax}, generates the final estimates}.
-Out of the 120 covariates considered, a total of 6 SNPs are estimated to have nonzero effects on the network.
+We have evaluated several benchmark methods in Section S1.4 of the Supplementary Materials; however, these methods are not designed to and cannot detect eQTL variants.
+Therefore, we have elected to apply the proposed two-step procedure in Section \ref{sec:extension} to this data set.
+It is common in penalized regressions to standardize predictors to ensure they be on the same scale \citep{tibshirani1997lasso}.
+For example, the covariates in the model are standardized to have mean zero and variance one.
+The scheme does not alter interpretations of the model; see discussions in Section S1.5.
+Tuning parameters in both steps of the estimation procedure are selected via 5-fold cross validation, {and post-processing, as in \eqref{eq:sepmin}, generates the final estimates}.
+Out of the 120 covariates considered, 9 SNPs are estimated to have nonzero effects on the network.

 We first examine the population level network.
-Figure \ref{fig:pop} shows that most genes only have a few edges and a few hub genes have many edges, a commonly observed pattern in genetic pathways \citep{stuart2003gene}.
-Most of the hubs genes are known to be associated with cancer.
+Most of the well-connected genes in Figure \ref{fig:pop} are known to be associated with cancer.
 For example, PIK3CA is a protein coding gene and is one of the most highly mutated oncogenes identified in human cancers \citep{samuels2004oncogenic}; mutations in the PIK3CA gene are found in many types of cancer, including cancer of the brain, breast, ovary, lung, colon and stomach \citep{samuels2004oncogenic}.
 The PIK3CA gene is a part of the PI3K/AKT/MTOR signaling pathway, which is one of the core pathways in human GBM and other types of cancer \citep{cancer2008comprehensive}.
 TP53 is also a highly connected gene in the estimated network.
 This gene encodes a tumor suppressor protein containing transcriptional activation, and is the most frequently mutated gene in human cancer; the P53 signaling pathway is also one of the core pathways in human GBM and other types of cancer \citep{cancer2008comprehensive}.
 In Figure \ref{fig:pop}, we can identify several core pathways in human GBM including the PI3K/ AKT/MTOR, Ras-Raf-MEK-ERK, calcium and p53 signaling pathways; see Table \ref{tab:gene} for genes included in each pathway.
 These findings are in agreement to the existing literature on GBM genes and pathways \citep{cancer2008comprehensive,brennan2013somatic,maklad2019calcium}.